Sign up to our Newsletter

 (Optional) Step Six: Get an LLM Degree

 As an optional last step, if you wish to further specialize in family law, you can complete an LLM.
-This LLM will allow you to have more expertise in this area of law, can differentiate you from other candidates, and ultimately lead to more job prospects!
+This LLM will allow you to have more expertise in this area of law, differentiate you from other candidates, and ultimately lead to more job prospects!

 What Does a Family Lawyer Do?